camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 # Purpose
 Research Question: "Does high-intensity resistance training result in a statistically significant higher frequency of progressive overload compared to high-volume?"

+I will use Logistic Regression during this process.

 # Definitions
 Progressive Overload is involves gradually increasing the weight, frequency, or intensity of your workouts over time to challenge your body and promote strength gains